numpy/numpy/doc/source/reference/ufuncs.rst

 ndarray is 0.0, and the default :obj:`__array_priority__` of a subtype is 1.0.
 Matrices have :obj:`__array_priority__` equal to 10.0.

-The ufuncs can also all take output arguments.
-The output will be cast if necessary to the provided output array.
+All ufuncs can also take output arguments.
+If necessary, output will be cast to the data-type(s) of the provided output array(s).
 If a class with an :obj:`__array__` method is used for the output, results will be written to the object returned by :obj:`__array__`.
 Then, if the class also has an :obj:`__array_prepare__` method, it is called so metadata may be determined based on the context of the ufunc (the context